 There are approximately 3,500 parking spaces available.
-The main campus does not intend to have additional land available to add parking spaces, nor are funds available to consider adding multi-level parking garages.
+The main campus does not have additional land available to add parking spaces, nor are funds available to consider adding multi-level parking garages.
 Reserved disability parking is available but frequently the spaces are fully occupied.

 In 2005-2006 LTD makes 105 roundtrips to and from the main campus daily.
 The average weekday LTD ridership is about 1,200.
-With the group bus pass program, each term approximately 2,200 students obtain sticker that is used for the bus pass.
+With the group bus pass program, approximately 2,200 students obtain a sticker each term.
 Occasionally, LTD buses are completely full and must pass by potential riders.